 Adverse changes in the credit quality of the Issuer's customers and counterparties or a general deterioration in Icelandic or global economic conditions, or arising from systematic risks in the financial systems, could affect the recoverability and value of the Issuer's assets and require an increase in the Issuer's provision for bad and doubtful debts and other provisions.
-Specific issues and events where credit risk could adversely affect revenues in 2019 and subsequent years include but are not limited to:
+Specific issues and events where credit risk could adversely affect revenues in 2020 and subsequent years include but are not limited to:

-- Concentration of loan portfolio in certain sectors could adversely affect the Issuer.
+Concentration of loan portfolio in certain sectors could adversely affect the Issuer.
 The Issuer's loan portfolio is relatively concentrated in key sectors.
 These are households, fisheries, construction and real estate companies.
-See further "Description of the Issuer Loan Portfolio".
-Downturns in these sectors that would influence customers' ability to meet their obligations may have an adverse effect on the Issuer's business, financial condition and results of operations. - Deterioration of economic conditions could increase the required loan impairment for the Issuer.
-A higher unemployment rate, reduced personal disposable income levels and increased personal and corporate insolvency rates may reduce customers' ability to repay loans.
-This, in addition to depressed asset valuations could have an impact on the adequacy of the Issuer's loss reserves and future impairment charges.
+See further in "Loan Portfolio".
+Downturns in these sectors that would influence customers' ability to meet their obligations may have an adverse effect on the Issuer's business, financial condition and results of operations.